isomerpages/nyp-sxd/_training-programmes/Overview.md

 ![](/images/Programmes/programmes_overview.jpg)

 Through our diverse range of programmes, we can help you develop the necessary skills and knowledge to drive positive change within your organisation.
-By customizing our training to align with your goals and objectives, we ensure that you receive the most impactful and effective training solutions.
+By customising our training to align with your goals and objectives, we ensure that you receive the most impactful and effective training solutions.
 Together, we can elevate your organisation's capabilities, foster innovation, and deliver exceptional experiences for all stakeholders involved.

 ##### **Focus Areas**
 * Business Transformation